#UCLfantasy: What the numbers say

 |2.2

-Liverpool's Alisson Becker, Barcelona No1 Marc-André ter Stegen, Hugo Lloris of Tottenham and Ajax's André Onana are tasked with keeping their opponents at bay on matchday 11.
-With no teams projected to keep a clean sheet, the order of these keepers has been decided based on their save potential and the number of goals they are expected to concede.
+Liverpool's Alisson Becker, Barcelona No1 Marc-Andre ter Stegen, Tottenham keeper Hugo Lloris and André Onana of Ajax are the four men tasked with keeping their opponents at bay in matchday 12.

-Top of the list is Liverpool stopper Alisson, despite facing the top-scoring team left in the competition.
-Barcelona average 2.3 goals and 6.7 shots on target per match – the most of the four remaining clubs.
-Lloris takes second spot, with Onana in third.
-Ajax are averaging 15.9 attempts per game while Spurs are only averaging 14.7 attempts on goal.
-Ter Stegen of Barcelona occupies the final place on the list; Liverpool average just 4.4 shots on target – the lowest of the remaining four teams.
+Just Liverpool are projected to keep a clean sheet.
+Given the Anfield club conceded three at the Camp Nou, this may seem a little surprising.
+However, the Reds have been defensively outstanding at home in the competition this year, conceding only two goals and keeping four clean sheets in their five UEFA Champions League home matches.
+None of the remaining three sides are projected to record a shut-out, so their order is dependent on their save potential.

 DEFENDERS